mwielgoszewski/www.tssci-security.com/research.rst

 For me, it all started this past winter.
 I managed to convince my employer to buy me a new pair of snowboarding goggles, as the focus of my \*cough\* research \*cough\*.
-But these aren't just any pair of goggles; these are the Smith I/O's outfitted with a Recon Snow2 Heads- Up Display (HUD) that reads data from multiple sensors to display GPS coordinates, altitude, speed, barometric pressure, and more.
+But these aren't just any pair of goggles; these are the Smith I/O's outfitted with a Recon Snow2 Heads-Up Display (HUD) that reads data from multiple sensors to display GPS coordinates, altitude, speed, barometric pressure, and more.
 On top of that, they can pair with your Android or iPhone to receive incoming SMS, voice calls, and sync info about currently playing music.
 It also